 * Containing the Risks of Bioengineered Super Viruses

-So now that you have some background on what a virus is and vaccines, you can see why I say that vaccines are NOT necessary, they just aren’t.
+So now that you have some background on what a virus is vs. retrovirus and vaccines, you can see why I say that vaccines are NOT necessary, they just aren’t.

-“What does measles do to the immune system?
+How is Measles transmitted and what does it do to the immune system?

 Measles is associated with the following signs and symptoms: